woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 = 1.5.2 =
 * Tweak - Express checkout shouldn't display "Review your order before the payment".
+* Fix   - Compatibility with Subscriptions and Checkout from Single Product page.

 = 1.5.1 =
 * Add   - Hooks for Settings.